Quarterback kneel: History

 With 31 seconds remaining, the Giants led 17–12 and the Eagles were out of timeouts.
 As Pisarcik attempted to hand the ball to Larry Csonka, it was awkwardly fumbled; Edwards scooped it up and ran it 26 yards for the Eagles' improbable 19–17 victory.
-The play generated tremendous controversy, ridicule, and criticism toward the Giants nationwide and specifically offensive coordinator Bob Gibson for failing to use the supposedly foolproof quarterback-kneeldown play.
-Gibson was promptly fired following the game, and never worked in football again.
+The play generated tremendous controversy, ridicule, and criticism toward the Giants nationwide and specifically offensive coordinator Bob Gibson for failing to use the supposedly foolproof quarterback-kneel-down play.
+Gibson was promptly fired following the game and never worked in football again.

 In the week following the game, both the Eagles and Giants developed specific formations designed to protect the quarterback behind three players as he fell on the ball.
 Previously, quarterbacks executing a similar "kill the clock" play simply ran a quarterback sneak from a tightly packed conventional offensive formation.
 The Eagles made the playoffs and the Giants finished at 6–10.

 The "victory formation" spread rapidly throughout football at nearly all levels, as coaches sought to adopt a procedure for downing the ball in the final seconds which would reduce the risk of turnovers to the absolute minimum possible.
 Within a season or so, it had become nearly universal.
-In 1987 the NFL rule allowing quarterbacks to simply kneel and not have to fall down and risk a hit from the defense took effect.
+In 1987 the NFL rule allowing quarterbacks to simply kneel without risking a hit from the defense took effect.

 One of the revived XFL's most significant officiating controversies in 2020 occurred as a direct consequence of a mistimed quarterback kneel.
 While leading 32–23 over the Seattle Dragons, Houston Roughnecks quarterback P. J. Walker kneeled on fourth down at his own 21-yard line with three seconds remaining on the clock.
 Officials mistakenly declared the game over, thus depriving the Dragons the chance to run at least one offensive play in which (due to the XFL's three-point conversion rule) they should have had a chance to tie the game and force overtime.
 The league quickly admitted the mistake and largely avoided further scrutiny after, along with nearly all other professional sports leagues, it cancelled the remainder of its season due to the COVID-19 pandemic.

+During their last game of the 2023 NFL season, the New Orleans Saints lined up in victory formation at the Atlanta Falcons' 1-yard line.
+Rather than kneeling, quarterback Jameis Winston handed off the ball to running back Jamaal Williams for a touchdown.
+The subterfuge elicited an angry response from Falcons coach Arthur Smith, who was fired the next day, and a post-game apology from Saints coach Dennis Allen; the run play was called by the players without his approval.